 Make decisions that prioritize quality over quantity, and ensure industries like fast fashion or practices of consumerism are reduced in favor of more sustainable choices.
 It won’t be simple to completely alter your spending and buying habits, but incremental changes are key to improving your mindset.
+It won’t be simple to completely alter your spending and buying habits, but incremental changes are key to improving your mindset.
+For the beginning, start to shop zero waste alternatives of everyday products, and see where it will take you.
 You have power in determining where your money goes.

 Changing your habits to be more environmentally conscious is important.
 This emphasizes your role as an active one, empowering the decisions you make not only to purchases but practices.
 Things like cleaning up after yourself, turning lights off, and ensuring your faucets are not leaking all keep the thought of sustainable living in the forefront of your mind.
 Consider zero waste initiatives and practices to reduce your ecological footprint.
 Cutting down on the utilization of one-time use items like plastic cutlery or styrofoam cups will help reduce the amount of waste that piles up in landfills.
 It is just as important to consider the small changes you can make as it is to evaluate the big changes.
 You have to start somewhere, and you’ll find that once you begin with little adjustments, making bigger changes to your lifestyle will be that much easier.